MA in Writing Faculty

 Laurie Lawlor

 Laurie Lawlor is the author of 43 works of award-winning fiction and nonfiction for children and young adults.
-Environmental advocacy inspired 2023 nonfiction Restoring Prairie, Woods, and Pond How a Small Trail Can Make a Big Difference (Holiday House), highlighted with Kirkus starred review.
-Fearless World Traveler, Adventures of Marianne North, Botanical Artist (Holiday House, 2021) received the Society of Midland Authors Honor Award for Nonfiction and was named Junior Guild Gold Standard Selection.
+Environmental advocacy inspired 2023 nonfiction Restoring Prairie, Woods, and Pond: How a Small Trail Can Make a Big Difference (Holiday House), highlighted with Kirkus starred review and recipient of the 2023 Society of Midland Authors Honor Award for Children's Nonfiction.
+Other nonfiction includes What Music!
+The 50-Year Friendship between Beethoven and Nannette Streicher, Who Built His Pianos (2023) and Fearless World Traveler, Adventures of Marianne North, Botanical Artist (Holiday House, 2021), which received the Society of Midland Authors Honor Award for Nonfiction and was named Junior Guild Gold Standard Selection.
 Super Women: Six Scientists Who Changed the World (Holiday House), middle grade nonfiction, profiles remarkable pioneers in fields ranging from astronomy and mathematics to cartography and biochemistry.
 Published in 2017, Super Women received a Booklist starred review and was named 2018 Outstanding Science Trade Book by Children’s Book Council (CBC) and NSTA.
 Big Tree Down!
 (Holiday House), a lively picture book released in spring 2018, celebrates cooperation during a community emergency.
 Lawlor was awarded the 2012 John Burroughs Riverby Award for Excellence in Nature Writing for Rachel Carson and Her Book that Changed the World, featured on the ALA Amelia Bloomer Award List.
-She has taught creative writing at Northwestern University, Columbia College of Chicago, and writing workshops throughout the Midwest.
+She has taught creative writing at Northwestern University, and writing workshops throughout the Midwest.

 Education